-The 2012-2016 debt management plan contemplates the issuance in calendar year 2016 of approximately \$1.7 million principal amount of general obligation bonds to finance the construction of Fire Station No. 7 on Harrelson Boulevard near the Myrtle Beach International Airport and Coastal Grande Mall.
+The 2013-2017 debt management plan contemplates the issuance of \$5.6 million in 2013 for completion of the multi-field complex at Grande Park and for partial financing of the Convention Center/HVAC roofing project.
+In calendar year 2017, approximately \$1.6 million principal amount of general obligation bonds is scheduled to finance the construction of Fire Station No. 7 on Harrelson Boulevard near the Myrtle Beach International Airport and Coastal Grande Mall.
 If Council votes to hold a referendum in the spring of 2012, the voters will determine whether the City will be allowed to issue approximately \$10,000,000 in GO Bonds for the construction of a Performing Arts Center adjacent to the site of the Myrtle Beach Convention Center.
 This debt issue would be in addition to that contemplated in this budget.